B-Stanley-0316/Nat_Parks_Project/README.md

 [Link to Tableau Dashboard](https://public.tableau.com/app/profile/brittney.r.stanley/viz/Nat_Parks_Project/Parks_Map?publish=yes)

 #### Outline of Final Tableau Storyboard:
-* Line w/ scatter plot to show our Linear Regression results and show findings on relationship between biodiversity / popularity.
+* Use the irrelevance of popularity to highlight in a chart - somehow a chart with 2 features. (parks_pop_bio.csv)
-* Heat map w/ states colored to represent categories for investment levels
+* Circle map colored to represent categories for investment levels
 * Dashboard of Charts:
     * Ranked by popularity
     * Ranked by biodiversity
     * Ranked by hiking difficulty_rating
     * Ranked by Number of trails
 * Top 15 parks to visit!
-* (Nice to have) Feature of premiere state for next park
+* Maps that play with elevation and plot some trails - map to rating data

 #### Tools to be Used
 1. Tableau Worksheets to create visuals